David-Vandensteen/neocore/README.md

 ```cmd
 install.bat
 ```
 This script download sdk, emulator (Raine), CD structure template ... everything you need to do a Neo Geo project
+After install, all is available from %appdata%\neocore

 #